 · Post getting the receipt for SEVIS fee payment, you may apply for the DS-160 visa form which is readily available online.

-· Print out the confirmation page and carry this at your interview.
+· Print out the confirmation page and carry it to your interview

 · Pay visa charges via authorized Citibank or Axis Bank branches or NEFT.